-- 1) The City of Trail and CUPE Local 2087 hereby agree that the City will hire Summer Students at a wage rate of \$15.00 per hour. - 2) No other salary benefits except as noted herein or seniority benefits as specified in the Collective Agreement will accrue to the individuals hired. - 3) Salary will be paid in accordance with the Collective Agreement for any duties and all duties performed by the Students. - 4) The parameters under which students will be hired will be governed by the Student Hiring Policy as adopted or amended by City Council. - 5) Students will be hired for general duty work as described in the job description agreed to by both parties. - 6) The duration of employment will not exceed twenty (20) weeks per student hired. - 7) This Letter of Understanding does not apply to Parks and Recreation Summer Programs. - 8) It is clear and understood that the positions are casual in nature and as such, the City may hire, dismiss or layoff summer students as deemed appropriate. - 9) Prior to commencing active duty, individuals hired will receive orientation as deemed necessary by the City involving such issues as safety, rules and regulations, and training. - 10) This Letter of Understanding expires with the Collective Agreement unless renewed by parties to the Collective Agreement and may be cancelled without prejudice by either party giving thirty (30) calendar days notice of such.
+- 1) The City of Trail and CUPE Local 2087 hereby agree that the City will hire Summer Students at a wage rate of \$16.00 per hour. - 2) No other salary benefits except as noted herein or seniority benefits as specified in the Collective Agreement will accrue to the individuals hired. - 3) Salary will be paid in accordance with the Collective Agreement for any duties and all duties performed by the Students. - 4) Students will be hired for general duty work as described in the job description agreed to by both parties. - 5) The duration of employment will not exceed twenty (20) weeks per student hired. - 6) This Letter of Understanding does not apply to Parks and Recreation Summer Programs. - 7) It is clear and understood that the positions are casual in nature and as such, the City may hire, dismiss or layoff summer students as deemed appropriate. - 8) Prior to commencing active duty, individuals hired will receive orientation as deemed necessary by the City involving such issues as safety, rules and regulations, and training. - 9) This Letter of Understanding expires with the Collective Agreement unless renewed by parties to the Collective Agreement and may be cancelled without prejudice by either party giving thirty (30) calendar days notice of such.

-Page 2 Signing Page Letter of Understanding #11
+Page 2 Signing Page Letter of Understanding #6 RE: Sumer Students